"The most basic of all human needs is the need to understand and be understood."

 Connecting Deeply

 The Addict uses connection to avoid being alone with himself.
-He's always reaching outward, never inward.
+He reaches outward, never inward.
 His connections are many but shallow.
 The Hermit avoids connection to protect himself from hurt.
-He stays isolated and wonders why he feels so alone.
+He stays isolated and wonders why he feels alone.
 The Mature Lover connects deeply while keeping his center.

 Connecting deeply requires:

-Vulnerability: Let others see you as you are—your fears, your dreams, your struggles, your joy.
+Vulnerability: Let others see us as we are—our fears, dreams, struggles, joy.
 Connection requires risk.

 Empathy: Feel with others, not for them.
-Understand their experience from the inside, not by watching from outside.
+Understand their experience from the inside.

-Presence: Be here with the other person.
-Don't plan what you'll say next.
-Don't check your phone.
-Don't think about other things.
+Presence: Be present in relatinship.
+Don't plan what we'll say next.
+Don't check our phone.

 Listening: Listen to understand, not to respond.
 Hear what's said and what's not said.

-Being real: Be real, not performing.
-Drop the masks and pretenses that keep you safe but separate.
+Being real: Drop the masks and pretenses that keep us safe but separate.

-Boundaries: Deep connection requires healthy boundaries.
-You can't connect if you're merged or if you're walled off.
+Boundaries: We can't connect if we're merged or walled off.

-Deep connection starts with connecting to yourself.
-If you're cut off from your own heart, you can't connect with others.
+Deep connection starts with connecting to ourselves.
+If we're cut off from our own heart, we can't connect with others.
 The journey inward and the journey toward others are the same journey.